The Landt Trio: Early career

 During their first few weeks of auditioning and singing at parties in New York, the group found themselves receiving a great deal of encouragement, but no firm job offers.
 A large part of their appeal seemed to be their youthful, small-town innocence, and the way their pleasing harmonies blended with the velvety sound of White's piano.
 After five weeks, an NBC talent scout overheard them, and sent them to audition with Tim Sullivan of NBC Artists' Services.
-Calling themselves "The Landt Trio and White," they were signed to a contract as sustaining artists for the NBC blue network.
+Calling themselves "The Landt Trio and White," they were signed to a contract as sustaining artists for the NBC Blue network.

 Howard White's friend Kenny Raught, who had worked in Howard's Bake Shop in Scranton, had a talent for words and a great sense of humor.
 He joined the group in New York and became their writer.
 He later married their sister Mildred.
 The trio moved their parents and sister to New York, and soon older sister Edith and her husband followed to be near them.
 The family remained very close, living either in the same house or within a few blocks of each other throughout most of their career.
 The family's closeness was reflected in the style of their performance, which was always family-friendly and had a certain wholesomeness that was appealing to much of their audience.

 As sustaining artists, the Landt Trio and White appeared on many variety programs on the National Broadcasting Company (NBC), which had been formed in 1926.
-When the network expanded its programming to earlier morning hours, in November 1928, the trio was tapped for their own first series, "On the 8:15".
+When the network expanded its programming to earlier morning hours, in November 1928, the trio was tapped for their first series, "On the 8:15".
 This program skyrocketed in popularity as a cheerful way to prepare workers for their morning commute.
-Its format, performing a mix of popular standards and novelty tunes with humorous repartee, became a pattern for many of their later shows.
+Its format, performing a mix of popular standards and novelty tunes with a humorous repartee, became a pattern for many of their later shows.

-They became one of the busiest acts on radio at this time, with programs or appearances throughout the broadcast day.
+They became one of the busiest acts on the radio at this time, with programs or appearances throughout the broadcast day.
 Some of their sponsors were Mobiloil, Eveready, Erector Toys, Gilbert Toys, Breyers Ice Cream, Spang Baking Co., Dill's Best with Pick and Pat, Omega Oil, Ford, D&H Coal, and Lucky Strike.
 In addition, they performed in vaudeville houses, including the Palace, the Roxy, and the RKO Hippodrome.
 They did numerous personal appearances, including performing at high society parties and visiting wounded veterans in the hospital.
 They performed with B. A. Rolfe and His Lucky Strike Orchestra, Nathaniel Shilkret and the Victor Orchestra on The Eveready Hour, and with Vincent Lopez.
 Their career was going full force between 1930 and 1936, with many daytime and prime-time broadcasts, until January 1937 when Howard White died suddenly of a heart attack.